dr-jts/maptest/README.md

 # MapTest

 [MapTest](http://dr-jts.github.io/maptest/maptest.html) is a tool for web map developers and operators.
-It is browser-based so can be used from any environment.
-It can be used to:
+It is browser-based and can be used from any environment.
+MapTest can be used to:

 * view web map services and layers, overlaid on a base map
 * assess cartography of layer sets
-* capture web map request response metrics
+* share web map configurations
 * display web map request URLs
-* investigate request errors
+* capture web map response metrics
-* share web map configurations
+* investigate reponse errors

 [Try it!](http://dr-jts.github.io/maptest/maptest.html)